mattischrome/blogischrome/_posts/2013-02-28-album-digest-february-2013.markdown

 date: "2013-02-28"
 title: "Album Digest, February 2013"
 categories: Music
-tags: [Music, Album Digest, February, Darkstar, Foals, Daniel Hope, Apparat]
+tags: [Music, Album Digest, February, Darkstar, Foals, Daniel Hope, Apparat, Thirteen]
 ---

 Most Februaries are quite quiet when it comes to albums (though this was not the case [back in 2011](album-digest-february-2011)) and although only the Foals album is a major release, I was quite surprised to find myself with four decent albums to write about.
 They are: